sctech-tr/talkative/README.md

 to install (or use) it, first you have to enable developer mode. to enable it, follow this guide from microsoft learn: [click me pls](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development)

+**note: the compiled app may not work, you may have to compile it yourself.**

 then run the exe. windows will automatically detect it and add it to apps list.

 here's what it looks like: